Thursday, May 28, 2026

 • Adaptive Resynchronization: To maintain uptime, vSAN "self-heals" data after hardware failures, dynamically prioritizing VM traffic over background resynchronization tasks to ensure zero performance impact.

 • Global Deduplication: vSAN ESA identifies and removes redundant 4KB blocks across the entire cluster rather than within a disk group, improving storage efficiency and reducing costs.
+Deduplication is background process, which avoids a performance impact to the write path.

 Streamlined Lifecycle Management (vLCM)